Applies to all Stanford employees, certain individuals who are not Stanford employees (as defined in the Policy section) and students.

 Employees who unlawfully manufacture, distribute, dispense, possess or use controlled substances or unlawfully use, possess, or distribute alcohol in the workplace, on the campus, or as part of any University activity will be subject to discipline up to and including termination of employment.
 Employees required to obtain Commercial Drivers Licenses to drive vehicles heavier than 26,000 pounds, vehicles placarded for the transportation of hazardous materials, and/or vehicles designed to carry 16 or more persons are subject to a protocol of testing for the use of drugs and alcohol in accordance with DOT guidelines.
 Employees at SLAC National Accelerator Laboratory must comply with SLAC's Fitness for Duty policy.

-Students are bound by this policy and the Stanford Student Alcohol Policy.
+Students are bound by this policy and the Stanford Student Alcohol and Other Drugs Policy.

 c.
 Others on Campus